nebius/nccl-topology/README.md

 This file describes how Nebius AI hardware and InfiniBand network are designed from the VM perspective.
 After applying it, all workloads that are using NCCL in multi-host environment will be more stable and have better performance results.

-To run stable NCCL tests and improve workloads performance, implement Nebius AI topology on your VMs or inside containers you run on the VMs:
+To run stable NCCL tests and improve workloads performance, apply Nebius AI topology on your VMs or inside containers you run on the VMs:

 1. Download `nccl-topo-h100-v1.xml`.